gbif/data-blog/content/post/2025-03-26-species-accumulations-curves-with-gbif-sql-downloads/index.en.md

 ![](images/map.png)

+> Note, there is an open issue with the grid MGRS where certain codes are missing from the shapefile near Austrailia. <https://github.com/ngageoint/mgrs-java/issues/4>

 Here we can see that a few areas with likely data gaps for Amphibians.
 By only including areas where there have been more than 1000 occurrence records for Amphibians in the last 10 years, I have somewhat accounted for flat curves due to low sampling effort.
-Of course one should not interpret every gridcell completely literally because data quality issues, such as a few mis-indentifications, could create a high slope artificially.
-However, clusters of gridcells with potential gaps are likely to be more indicative of reality.
+Of course one should not interpret every grid-cell completely literally because data quality issues, such as a few mis-indentifications, could create a high slope artificially.
+However, clusters of grid-cells with red gaps are likely to be more indicative of real data gaps in GBIF mediated data.

 ##